inquisitorOzzak/PaperGap_Wallet/README.md

 ## Application walk-through

 ### Step 1
-Upon running the app you will land on our "welcome page" there are only 3 options to choose from here
+Upon running the app you will land on our "welcome page" there are 3 options to choose from here:

 1. **Create a New Wallet**: choose this one if you are first time user and don't have an existing wallet seed.
 If you choose this option go to Step 2

 2. **Restore Previous Wallet**: choose this one if you already have a seed and wish to generate more addresses from the same seed.
 If you choose this option go to Step 4

 3. **Reset App**: if you need to generate another seed

 <a href="https://ibb.co/7VZLv6H"><img src="https://i.ibb.co/bLCD18x/HomePage.png" alt="HomePage" border="0"></a>

 ### Step 2
-Now you need to specify what type of wallet/seed you wish to generate.
+- Now you need to specify what type of wallet/seed you wish to generate.

 There are three dropdown menus:

   1. **Coin Type**: only Bitcoin works at the moment

   2. **Word Number**: there are 4 options: 12, 16, 20 and 24.
 We recommend using **24 words** as the safest option.
 Alternatively if you are using some of the older wallets as your hot wallet choose 12 words. (like Electrum for example).

   3. **Mnemonic Language**: there are 3 options: English, Spanish and French.
 Pick one you are most comfortable with.

 After choosing the options click **Generate Wallet** and go to Step 3